What Is Roas? (and How to Boost It)

-Calculating your ROAS is one thing, but you need to actually use it to work out which campaigns are working and which aren’t.
+Calculating your ROAS is one thing, but you need to actually use it to work out which specific ad campaign is working and which one isn’t.

 The fact is, a good ROAS for one company might not be good for the next.

-It depends on all sorts of factors, such as profit margins, business goals, operating expenses and more.
+It depends on all sorts of factors, such as your profit margin, business goals, operating expenses and more.

-Some businesses might need a far higher ROAS to stay profitable, and others can kick goals at just 3:1.
+Some businesses might need a far higher ROAS to stay profitable, and others can kick goals at a ‘lower’ ROAS of just 3:1.

-Above 5:1 = Keep doing what you’re doing!
+- Above 5:1 = This is a good ROAS.
+Keep doing what you’re doing!

 Target ROAS in Google and how it works

-To understand how Target ROAS works in Google Ads, first, you need to know the basics of Smart Bidding.
+To understand how Target ROAS works for Google Ads campaigns, first, you need to know the basics of Smart Bidding.